Create provisioning packages for Surface Hub

 Apply a provisioning package during first run

-The settings from the provisioning package will be applied to the device and OOBE will be complete.
-After the device restarts, you can remove the USB flash drive.
+After the first time the device restarts, remove the USB flash drive.
+The settings from the provisioning package will be applied to the device and OOBE can be completed.

 Apply a provisioning package using Settings app